-- You'll save money, since taking 15 credits costs the same as taking 12 credits at most of Alabama's state universities.
-You're getting 3 credits for FREE! - You're more likely to graduate on time and enter the workforce sooner. - You're more likely to get good grades. - You'll avoid the cost of an extra year, which could save you thousands of dollars!
+- You'll save money if your school charges the same for taking 15 hours instead of 12.
+Check your school's tuition schedule online to make sure. - You're more likely to graduate on time and enter the workforce sooner. - You're more likely to get good grades. - You'll maximize your KEES award.
+You can use it for eight semesters within five years of high school graduation. - You'll avoid the cost of an extra year, which could save you thousands of dollars!